 Business will be business - there are industries where such form of marketing communication is not very effective.
 But there are industries where it’s paramount and one of such industries is MICE.
 How do you use video to market your training, conference, or trade event then?

 Prepare a few video formats to promote your event

 In the event industry, it is somewhat of a custom that the organizer hires a video producer to make a video report.
 There’s nothing wrong with that, every Event Manager should make effort to have a polished video report for future use in the promotion of consecutive editions of the event.
 However, just as blogging without a strategy is not content marketing, production and distribution of video content without a strategy is not video marketing.

 Since a video report is not enough, what else should you invest in?

 LIVE is the most engaging video format in the web.
-That’s because of social media channels, such as Facebook, YouTube, and Instagram.
-They include native tools that let you broadcast livestreams without any technical knowledge.
+That’s because social media channels, such as Facebook, YouTube and Instagram, include native tools that let you broadcast livestreams without any technical knowledge.
+One click and you're on air.
 How to use such format to promote your event?